 - 1. Day before flight, Coordinator contact all personnel and ensure that they have the appropriate crates for the animals - 2.
 Animals should be transported in separate enclosures (except in the case of litters or kennel mates) with solid, leak-proof bottoms and adequate absorbent bedding.
 Animals should be able to comfortably stand up, lie down and turn around. - 3.
 Arrive with all your animals already IN CRATES - 4.
 No Wire crates allowed - 5.
-Use zip ties to secure crates and on Kennel door - 6.
-Coordinator should bring extra, smaller sized crates in the chance of downsizing at the airport if needed - 7.
+Use zip ties to secure crates on all sides and on kennel door after loading - 6.
+All crates should have a "Live Animals" sticker with arrows to indicate upright position of enclosures; these will be provided by DIMC - 7.
+Coordinator should bring extra, smaller sized crates in the chance of downsizing at the airport if needed - 8.
 The animals transported by DIMC and the crates in which they travel will become the property of the Destination Organization when they board the plane.
-At no time does DIMC take ownership of the animals or crates - 8.
-Frozen cups of ice may be used and placed in the back of the kennel - 9.
-At arrival receiving organization will have food and water available for the animals. - 10.
-All crates used by animals must be taken by receiving organization; we do not keep any crates on board that have transported animals in that day - 11.
+At no time does DIMC take ownership of the animals or crates - 9.
+Water: Frozen cups (Dixie cups) of ice should be placed in the back of the kennel - 10.
+At arrival receiving organization will have food and water available for the animals. - 11.
+All crates used by animals must be taken by receiving organization; we do not keep any crates on board that have transported animals in that day - 12.
 Receiving organizations will bring clean and broken-down kennels at pick to recirculate for next group